ElisR/SmoothLandscapesGWG/README.md

 > [!NOTE]
 >
 > Elis: Should make a comment about GWG trying to sample from a distribution, whereas the optimiser is trying to find diverse optima.

-## 🧪 Experiments
+## 🧪 Benchmark

 They test graph-based smoothing with other protein optimisers, in addition to their GWG-based optimiser.